Pretoria Art Association, Mackie Street: 3 to 19 September 2020

 These sketches and paintings captures fragments of places from weekend visits, ink drawings of hospital rooms and photographs of details of life-preserving equipment.
 They are images of sorrow, witnessing withering transient life, yet speak of particular care and devotion.

-Pointing to the complexities of our lived experience, the exhibition title of Enfolding is also a homage to Gilles Deleuze' writing on The fold.
-The abstraction within works becomes an attempt to grapple with enfolding meaning and a measure of insight into the journey we travel in our bodies.
-Deleuze (1993: 86) writes about this limited expression:"Every nomad thus expresses the entire world, but obscurely and dimly because it is finite and the world is infinite...It is as if the depths of every nomad were made from an infinity of tiny folds (inflections) endlessly furling unfurling in every direction, so that the nomad's spontaneity resembles that of agitated sleepers who twist and turn on their mattresses.'"
+Pointing to the complexities of our lived experience, the exhibition title of Enfolding also finds an echo in Gilles Deleuze' writing on The fold.
+The abstraction within works becomes an attempt to grapple with enfolding meaning and searches for a measure of insight into the journey we travel in our bodies.
+Deleuze (1993: 86) describes the human being as "monad" (an indivisible entity), who is a full expression of the "world, but obscurely and dimly because it is finite and the world is infinite...It is as if the depths of every monad were made from an infinity of tiny folds (inflections) endlessly furling unfurling in every direction, so that the monad's spontaneity resembles that of agitated sleepers who twist and turn on their mattresses.'"
+Apart from the direct reference to folds and its implied complexity that relates to the theme of this exhibition, the works find resonance in the tone of dissonance as expressed in the fragmentation and somber greys.
+Works such as Sorrow, Reading Harari: 21 lessons, and At the foot of the bed relate closely to the shifting motion, seen in the organic shapes of the compositions and tension of layered spaces.
+The thread of all sorrows is complied of of cropped details from Renaissance paintings which portray lamentation, recognising the experience of bereavement as an expression through history.

 Extract of the poem Kindness by Naomi Shihab Nye, 1952.